-Buy the generic version: As stated above, the generic blood thinner medication is Warfarin and it costs significantly less than the brand-name medication.
+Buy the generic version: As stated above, the generic blood thinner medication is Warfarin, and it costs significantly less than the brand-name medication.
 Usually, these medications are the same.
 Ask your healthcare provider if you can use the generic version to save on costs.

-Do research at various pharmacies: Different pharmacies may offer the drug at various rates.
+Research various pharmacies: Different pharmacies may offer the drug at various rates.
 Before purchasing your prescription, it may be a good idea to call first to see how much it will cost.
 You can also use MiraRx to check the price.